ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-allow-p2p-or-bittorrent-or-torrents-downloading.md

 ---
 # Do you allow P2P / BitTorrent / torrents downloading?

-Yes, however, our upstream providers in the USA have threatened to disconnect our servers on multiple occasions as a result of the high number of DMCA notices we receive. **We kindly request that customers avoid USA based servers for P2P (including USA exit servers on Multi-hop)**.
+We do not restrict the use of any protocols, however, our upstream providers in the USA have threatened to disconnect our servers on multiple occasions as a result of the high number of DMCA notices we receive. **We kindly request that customers avoid USA based servers for P2P (including USA exit servers on Multi-hop)**.